chrisgurney/chrisgurney.ca/src/md/faq.md

 # What’s a product that was taken to market and then iterated upon?
+> Have shipped product, measured results, gained learnings, and iterated towards successful product and business outcomes

 # Tell me about your experience designing web-based B2B apps.